-Much discussion about the Crusades has floated around the media the beginning of this year given Obama’s mentioning of it in last month’s prayer breakfast speech.
+Much discussion about the Crusades has floated around the media after Obama’s mentioning of it in a prayer breakfast speech.
 This wasn’t the first time a president has mentioned the crusades.
 At Georgetown University in 2001, Bill Clinton gave a speech blaming the current increase of Islamic terrorist activity, such as 9/11, as fallout from the Crusades.
 I wrote a short article for the Apologetics Study Bible for Students over this topic.
 Here is a small snippet from that piece.
 Following that is a list of resources that are from historical experts on the Crusades that expose many of the myths surrounding the event.

 “Ask any individual about the Crusades and you will probably get an answer like, ‘They were wars of unprovoked aggression by Christians against a peaceful Muslim world which were imperialist conquests interested in gaining riches and land.’
 At worst, many object to the truth of Christianity based on the horrid acts of Christian Crusaders who murdered for profit and gain.
 That Christianity, in essence, is a violent religion.